 Thomas Sowell writes in The American Spectator that the news conference simply showed that Obama is the world’s greatest showman.

-It was beautifully choreographed, like a great ballet, and performed with consummate skill and understated eloquence.
+, like a great ballet, and performed with consummate skill and understated eloquence.
 First of all, the scene was set with a room full of people who had lost loved ones to gun violence.
 A father whose son had been gunned down made a long introduction before the president showed up, walked down the aisle and up on to the stage to growing applause.

 As political theater, it put Donald Trump’s rantings in the shade.